pjambet/blog/content/posts/go-tcp-server.md

 	for {
 		// [...]
-		go handleConnection(channel, c)
+		go handleConnection(commandChannel, client)
 	}
 }
 ```

 This new version relies on [Go channels][go-channels].
 In the main function, we now create a channel for a type we also added, `op`.
 This type is a holder for three values, a key and a value, both strings, and a field called `resp` a string channel.

-In order to understand to understand the architecture of this approach, it's important to categorize all the goroutines started by the server in two groups, the first one has a single goroutine, started directly in the main function, which we'll refer to as the main coroutines, and the other group is for all the goroutines started for all the connected clients.
+Above we categorized our coroutines in two groups, the **main coroutine** and all the **client-specific coroutines**.

 The channel we create in the main function will be passed to each goroutine started when new clients connect.
 This will be used for all these clients goroutines to send messages back to the main coroutine.
 Without anything else, the main goroutine would have no way to send messages back to any of the client goroutines.
 This is the problem that the `resp` goroutine inside `op` instances solves, but we'll get back to it later when we look at how the data is shared between all the coroutines.

 We also create our main data store in the main function, a `map[string]string`.
 When we receive a `GET` command, we'll read from that map, and for a `SET` command, we'll add a key/value pair to it.

+## Want more?

+I started a repo where I'm trying to do the same thing in various languages, go check it out if for instance you're curious about how to do this with node, python or ruby! [pjambet/tcp-servers][gh-tcp-servers]

 ### Links: